Is Warehouse an ethical and sustainable fashion brand?

 Because it is a fast fashion business and engages in several ethical offences, Warehouse received a bad grade across our Environment, Animals, and People categories.

-Although a number of brands under the Boohoo Group- such as Burton, Warehouse, and Dorothy Perkins– claim that only organic cotton is used in the manufacture of their items, there is no independent certification or verification to back up this assertion.
+Although a number of brands under the Debenhams Group- such as Burton, and Dorothy Perkins– claim that only organic cotton is used in the manufacture of their items, there is no independent certification or verification to back up this assertion.
 Cotton is a crop that generally uses high quantities of pesticides, thus it is certified to ensure that it wasn’t grown in a way that would have affected local farmers, ecosystems, wildlife, or communities.
 As a result, Warehouse received a very poor rating for our Organic criteria.

-Boohoo, Warehouse’s parent business has also come under fire from PETA for using wool in several of its goods.
-Boohoo told the media that it would discontinue carrying wool products in its online shops in reaction to these accusations.
+Debenhams, Warehouse’s parent business has also come under fire from PETA for using wool in several of its goods.
+Debenhams told the media that it would discontinue carrying wool products in its online shops in reaction to these accusations.
 However, the company then went back on its promise following pressure from sheep farmers.
 Vegans may want to avoid Warehouse items because they occasionally still contain wool in some of its products.

-From there, Warehouse’ record with regard to violating animal welfare standards doesn’t get any better; parent firm Boohoo came under fire for passing off real fur, possibly from a rabbit, as artificial fur.
+From there, Warehouse’ record with regard to violating animal welfare standards doesn’t get any better; parent firm Debenhams came under fire for passing off real fur, possibly from a rabbit, as artificial fur.
 This is deceptive.
 Fur for fashion’s sake involves killing animals just to make a profit.
 Until this company adopts higher standards and starts pursuing our Ethical Accreditation, consumers who are vegetarians, vegans, or who care about animal welfare may want to avoid the brand.
 We did not give Warehouse a high ranking for its Animal Welfare Policy as a result of these incidents.

 In what areas does Warehouse perform well for its ethics and sustainability?